-When it comes to a kitchen makeover, cabinets and countertops amount to a large chunk of the renovation budget.
-Expect to spend 20 to 40 percent of your kitchen makeover budget on new cabinets and installation.
-On average, new countertops installed by a pro account for another 10 to 30 percent of the budget.
-If you are purchasing all-new appliances, allot 17 percent of your budget for these, assuming that no new wiring or water lines are needed.
+When it comes to a kitchen makeover, the three most expensive aspects will be the cabinets, countertops, and appliances.
+Expect to spend 20 to 40 percent of your kitchen makeover budget on new cabinetry and installation.
+On average, new countertops installed by a professional account for another 10 to 30 percent of the budget.
+If you are purchasing all-new appliances, allot 17 percent of your budget for them, assuming that no new wiring or water lines are needed.

-Naturally, the budget percentages will vary from one kitchen to the next, depending on the intensity of the project, the quality of the new items added and the installation costs.
-Installation costs vary greatly from city to city or even within the same locale.
+Naturally, the budget percentages will vary depending on the complexity of the project, the quality of the new items, and the installation costs.
+These numbers also differ greatly from city to city or even within the same locale.

 Cabinet Cost Considerations

 To keep your kitchen remodel cost down, think about your existing cabinets before opting to completely replace them.
-All-new cabinets are usually the biggest chunk of a kitchen remodeling budget, but if your current cabinets are in good shape and are well placed, they may just need a makeover.
-A cabinet refacing company can give those outdated cabinets a completely new look, saving up to half of what it would cost to replace them with an equal amount of new cabinets, according to KitchenCabinetRefacing.com.
+While all-new cabinets are usually the biggest chunk of a kitchen remodeling budget, if your current cabinets are in good shape and are well placed, they may just need a makeover.
+A cabinet refacing company can give those outdated door fronts a completely new look, saving up to half of what it would cost to replace them.

-Refacing usually entails replacing door and drawer fronts and adding a new veneer to cabinet faces, making them look like entirely new cabinets.
-Changing the hardware during this process completes the upgrade, tailoring the cabinets to suit the new look of your kitchen.
+Refacing usually entails replacing door and drawer fronts and adding a new veneer to the cabinet boxes, making the cabinets look entirely new.
+Changing the hardware during this process completes the upgrade.

-For a DIY approach, painting the cabinets and swapping the old hardware for new is another way to save loads of money while still achieving the look of new cabinets.
-Painting saves up to 70 percent of the cost of completely replacing kitchen cabinets.
-The downside is that kitchen cabinets may be completely covered in thin layers of grease or film, which you may not notice until you're preparing to paint them.
+For a DIY approach, painting the cabinets and swapping the old hardware for new is another way to save loads of money while still achieving a fresh look.
+Painting saves up to 70 percent of the cost of a complete replacement.
+The downside is that your cupboards may be completely covered in thin layers of grease or film, which you may not notice until you're preparing to paint.
 The cabinets nearest the cooktop can be incredibly difficult to clean.

-No matter how much you budget for a kitchen remodel, plan on the project costing as much as 20 percent more than expected.
+No matter how much you budget for a kitchen remodel, plan on the pricing to be as much as 20 percent more than expected.
 In other words, don't go by estimates or store prices alone, even if you are installing some items yourself.
-Unforeseen problems may arise, such as discovering a rotten subfloor beneath you're old flooring.
+Unforeseen problems may arise, such as discovering a rotten subfloor beneath your old flooring.
 A new refrigerator may be too large to fit where the old one sat, so nearby cabinets may need to be moved or modified.
 A plumber or electrician may be needed if you are installing a new dishwasher.

-Many homeowners completely underestimate the cost of a kitchen remodel, according to a study by Discover.
+Many homeowners completely underestimate the cost of a kitchen remodel.
 Of nearly 1,000 people surveyed in 2019, 78 percent of them underestimated their remodeling costs by almost half.
-In other words, those surveyed spent nearly twice as much as they thought they would on their kitchen overhauls.
+In other words, those surveyed spent nearly twice as much as they thought they would on an overhaul.

 Leaving extra funds in your remodeling budget allows for cost overages while cutting down on stress.
-Even labor costs are likely to run higher than originally quoted if the contractor makes unexpected modifications to walls, cabinetry or under-sink plumbing.
+Even labor costs for a small kitchen with limited square footage are likely to run higher than originally quoted if the contractor makes unexpected modifications to walls, cabinetry, or under-sink plumbing.

 The best way to cut down on unexpected electrical or plumbing expenses is to stick with your existing kitchen layout, even if you are replacing appliances.
-An existing refrigerator with a built-in ice maker already has access to a water line, so placing a newer ice-making fridge in the same general location usually means no major plumbing work is necessary for the new appliance.
+A current refrigerator with a built-in ice maker already has access to a water line, so placing a newer version in the same general location usually means no major plumbing work is necessary.

-If you're planning to sell your home and think a complete kitchen overhaul may mean a great return on your investment, think again.
+If you're planning to sell your home and think a complete kitchen overhaul automatically means a great return on your investment, think again.
 Spending tens of thousands on your kitchen may actually decrease your profit on a home sale.
-According to the 2019 Cost vs. Value report from Remodeling, you'll likely recoup 60 to 80 percent of your investment.
-That major kitchen overhaul will increase the sales value of the home, but not by as much as you spent.
+According to the 2022 Cost vs. Value report from Remodeling, you can expect to recoup only about 53 to 71 percent of your investment.
+Upscale major remodels are likely to recoup less than mid-range minor remodels.
+In any case, a kitchen upgrade will increase the sale value of the home, but not by as much as you spent.

 On the bright side, a brand-new, state-of-the-art kitchen can mean far more interested buyers, so your home may sell quicker provided that the rest of the home is in similar shape.
 If a bidding war takes place in a hot market, you could sell your home for more than the perceived market value.